In the Beginning

 An Opportunity for Collaboration

 In 1997, we began a formal collaboration with the Renal Division of Brigham & Women's Hospital, under the direction of Dr. Barry M. Brenner, to combine the clinical year of the two fellowship programs.
 In 1996, Dennis Ausiello was appointed Chief of the Medical Services at the Massachusetts General Hospital, and in July 1998, Dr. Arnaout was appointed Chief of the Division of Nephrology.
 In 1997, Dr. Arnaout founded and became the first Director of the Mass General Structural Biology Facility.
 At about the same time Dr. Ravi Thadhani was serving as Dr. Ausiello’s first Chief Resident in the Department of Medicine.
 After establishing his clinical research laboratory in 1999, Dr. Thadhani’s group focused on developing diagnostics and therapeutics related to preeclampsia, and understanding vitamin D metabolism.
-In 2013, Dr. Thadhani assumed the role of Division Chief of Nephrology and subsequently Executive Director of the Clinical Trials Office at Partners Health Care as well.
+In 2013, Dr. Thadhani assumed the role of Division Chief of Nephrology and subsequently Executive Director of the Clinical Trials Office at Mass General Brigham as well.